From Accountant to Internal Auditor - Opportunity of Growth

 1. Fireside chats on intangibles, including quality of people, morale, engagement, values, teamwork, communications, culture;

 2. What would you like us to look at?
-Ask management to define two ideas that may reduce cost, improve control etc, and include them in the audit plan for internal audit and management to work on;
+Ask management to define two ideas that may reduce cost, improve control, etc., and include them in the audit plan for internal audit and management to work on;

 3. Provide tools to assist value discovery, for example revenue leakage or duplicate payments;